Trauma, Relationships & Emotional Recovery

 Why Adult Children of Alcoholics Struggle to Feel Safe, A Trauma-Informed Perspective

 Safety feels dangerous.
 Calm feels suspicious.
-Your nervous system keeps bracing for impact, even in healthy relationships.
-For Adult Children of Alcoholics, growing up in chaos shapes the body in profound ways that can echo long into adulthood.
+Your nervous system keeps bracing for impact, even when nothing is wrong.
+For many Adult Children of Alcoholics, growing up in chaos can make peace feel unfamiliar long into adulthood.

-When You’ve Had to Mother Without a Map - Parenting after a painful childhood
+When You’ve Had to Mother Without a Map

 When Being Around Family Feels Triggering